cornell-zhang/catalyst2018/lab2/README.md

 Now, we will program our robot very simply, using the code shown in Figure 4.
 You should type this code into the Arduino IDE.
 As you write more programs, you will likely find yourself typing the same code components over and over again.
 To avoid repeition, you may want to save your file using the menu item: *File → Save* and then create a new copy for each new part by using the menu item: *File → Save As…* You can then delete portions of the code that you don’t need for your new project and start working.
 Once you are finished writing the code shown in Figure 4, upload your code to the Arduino and verify that the LED blinks as it should.
 To upload your code to the Arduino, first ensure that the black USB cable is plugged into your computer and the Arduino stack.
 Verify that your Arduino IDE is connected to the right serial port by clicking Tools → Port.
 Check that the 9V battery is plugged into the board as well.
 Compile your code by clicking the checkmark icon.
 Note: if errors arise when compiling your code, it is likely that you have one or more syntax errors.
 In this case, check that your code is exactly the same as the code in Figure 4 and compile it again.
 Finally upload your code by selecting the right arrow icon.
 After checking that the LED is blinking, you can play around with the delay to vary the blink rate.

+Some notes on the code shown below:
+- You are typing in C++ which is a popular low level programing language.
+- ```//``` before any words means that the entire line is "commented" which doesn't affect the execution of the code in any way.
+They are good for putting labels and telling the user on how the code works.
+- Always remember to put a semicolon ```;``` behind each line of code because that denotes line ending.
+- For variables, which are shown in lines 3 to 6, the first word denotes the type of variable, second word is the variable name and it is set equal to a value.
+For line 3, ```int pin_led1 = 4``` means that we are declaring a variable of type "integer" named pin_led1 with an integer value of 4.

 <a href="https://github.com/cornell-zhang/catalyst2018/blob/master/lab2/figures/BlinkingLEDCode.png" target="_blank">Link to image of blinking LED code example</a>

 <figure>